 As Sergeant Wright emphasizes, the Stand Down day “is not a one-day effort to check a box.
 This is a beginning of a much-needed dialogue between airmen, command teams, helping agencies and frankly our entire Air Force.
 We have to get this thing turned around.”

-The National Resilience Institute stands with our military.
+The National Resilience Institute (now Worldmaker) stands with our military.

-This year, our Annual Resilience Summit is being hosted at Joint Base Andrews on October 3, 2019.
-We are grateful to Wounded Warrior Project®, our event signature sponsor, for all they do to build resilience in wounded service members and empower them for their next mission in life.
+In 2019 our Annual Resilience Summit was hosted at Joint Base Andrews.
+We are grateful to Wounded Warrior Project®, the event signature sponsor, for all they do to build resilience in wounded service members and empower them for their next mission in life.

-The day is structured as a series of short presentations that share insights and strategies by thought leaders in the field, including military leaders, Veterans, resilience researchers and service providers.
-Panel discussions allow for questions and community discussion.
+The Summit was structured as a series of short presentations that shared insights and strategies by thought leaders in the field, including military leaders, Veterans, resilience researchers and service providers.
+Panel discussions allowed for questions and community discussion.

 Thank you to Sergeant Wright for openly sharing his heartfelt dismay and desire for a better way forward.
 His words of wisdom are relevant to all leaders, well beyond the U.S. Air Force: